hoardinghopes/embodying-buber/src/posts/post-24.md

 This morning, I've been trying to write an article about the nervous system, about presence, and about training to develop both.
 It's currently over a thousand words, and I've barely introduced the idea.
 So I stropped off out into the garden.

-That's why I play with the rope most days – it's my tool for de-stropping myself, for getting out of my head.
+That's why I play with the rope most days – it's a tool for de-stropping myself, for getting out of my head.
 And most days I need that at one point or another.

+---

 A climbing friend wrote about developing cross-body coordination (linking to [this jazz arms exercise](https://www.youtube.com/watch?v=3AGjVvlP3u0) which I found impossible to copy).
 Although I study aikido, play a guitar, climb, eat with knife and fork, type and operate a mouse quite happily, this set of movements was beyond me.